Souveyrols lake

 Souveyrols lake is a lake in Lozère, France on the Aubrac plateau.
 It has a glacial origin.
 Its surface area is 0.016 km^{2}.

-On his banks, grows the spectacular plant named Ligularia sibirica.
+The lake is surrounded by a peat bog, there are red sphagnum moss (Sphagnum rubellum) mounds, green sphagnum moss meadows, and willowsand is also home to Ligularia sibirica, a rare plant that is protected in southern France.
 This boreal species is usually present in Russia and Siberia and is very rare in Western Europe.